Adult Studio Classes

 Morning Open Studio

-Open Studio is a creative space where current Museum School attendees can continue to work, experiment, and develop their skills with support from a teaching artist.
-Participants engage in a social act of creativity, sharing ideas and observations.
+Open Studio is a creative space where artists of all levels can find a space to continue to work, experiment, and develop their skills in a small group setting with support from a teaching artist.
+Like a co-op work space, bring in a project of your choice!
 Receive guidance, critique and inspiration in a small group setting at CAM.
+Attend one or more session.
+Each session is nontransferable, all sales final for Open Studio.
+Click on "Show Individual Events" to register for select dates.

 Date/Time: